Previous Light:

 (207) 733-2009

-My 300-page book (with over 360 images), Lighthouses and Coastal Attractions of Northern New England: New Hampshire, Maine, and Vermont, provides human interest stories from each of the 76 lighthouses in the northern coast, along with plenty of coastal attractions and tours near each beacon, and contact info to plan your special vacation.
+The lighthouse tourism book provides human interest stories from each of the 76 lighthouses in northern New England, along with plenty of coastal attractions and tours near each beacon, and contact info to plan your special vacation.

 Look inside!